Castellón

 Sunrise near Castellón

-The capital of the Province of Castellón has a port at El Grao de Castellón, which offers a free caravan parking next to the beach and Planetarium.
+The capital of the Province of Castellón has a port at El Grao de Castellón, which offers a free camper parking next to the beach and the Planetarium.
 There is a little tourist information, where we got a map and information on the city.

 Planetarium of Castellón

 But first we discovered the seaside.
 Next to the big harbour stretches a beautiful beach which is very well maintained and has a beautiful path through the dunes.
-We walked until we reached the little airfield of Castellón which has a big parking next to it, complete occupied by caravans.
-Also a nice spot, as you can watch the little planes landing and taking off.
+We walked until we reached the little airfield of Castellón which has a big parking next to it, complete occupied by campers.
+A nice spot as well, as you can watch the little planes landing and taking off.

 Modernist style post office